lenakaeufel/epe-project-fair-minesweeper/nextSteps.md

 🟡 = works for now but improvements planned

+### Fifth Week: 24.12. - 30.12.2024

+- ✅ add functionality for random placement of mines (create initial board)

+  - therefore function(s) to check/maintain the rules (e.g. max 8 mines around each field,...)
+  - functionality for players not in scope here, just static board generation
+  - mine placement function parametrized by total number of mines
+  - idea: input desired number of mines and just place this number of mines at random coordinates on the board (check that coordinates are unique -> no two mines on the same field).
+Then for each field count the numbers of mines surrounding it (max 8) -> special case: edges (max 3) and borders (max 5).
+If the number is 0, it's an EmptyCell, else it's Number cell.
+  - `=>` done if a random, correct(correct numbers,...) board can be generated automatically

+### Fourth Week: 17.12. - 23.12.2024

+- didn't really do anything new

 ### Third Week: 10.12. - 16.12.2024

 - 🛠️ add functionality for random placement of mines (create initial board)